-Vascular Flora of Wisconsin - Botany 401 Exam 2 Lecture Study Guide - 2014
+Vascular Flora of Wisconsin - Botany 401 Exam 2 Lecture Study Guide

-In addition to the specific information you are required to know from lab, I have included here items (terms, concepts) from each of the numbered lectures/pdfs that you should review.
+In addition to the specific information you are required to know from lab, I have included here items (terms, concepts) from each of the numbered (from course website) lectures/pdfs that you should review.
 Questions on the lab/lecture exam will come from these concepts and terms.